tSoniq/logue-panel-demo/README.md

 The LFO modulation intensity via shift-shape is independent of the Prologue or Minilogue LFO knob, and can be used regardless of the LFO destination.

-The demo code is very simplistic and it is possible to do much more than is implemented in the code, such as modulation based on the filter envelope or alternative LFO waveforms.
-See the code in main.cpp for examples on using the panel interface, and logue_panel.h for a set of functions that provide access to panel values.
+The demo code is very simplistic and it is possible to do much more than is currently implemented, such as modulation based on the filter envelope or alternative LFO waveforms.
+See main.cpp for examples on using the panel interface, and logue_panel.h for a set of functions that provide access to panel values.

-Note that not all front panel controls are available, and those that are found may not be in a convenient form (a good example being the MIDI velocity information, which is only available after it has been modified by the 'EG Velocity' or 'AMP Velocity' settings).
+Note that not all front panel controls are available, and those that are found may not be in a convenient form (a good example being the MIDI velocity information, which before it arrives in the oscillator unit processor has been modified by the 'EG Velocity' or 'AMP Velocity' settings).

 ## Source Files